kailash-manasarovar/statement/docs/timeline/2025/february.md

 - It's impossible unless there is an ulterior motive.
 - Did the porn-gangs ask him to invite me to Malta for a holiday?
 - Interestingly, Malta is where [Qredo](../2021/march.md#qredo) are based.
-- Paul knows Anita Diamond too.
+- Paul knows Anita Diamond too and often talks about her, how she was bullied by another girl (but he's actually talking about me, it's very boring of him...).
+- Anyway.
-- Was this an attempt to get me back on the networks as soon as possible; the porn-gangs having lost one of their most lucrative revenue streams, sedated naked me?
+- Was this an attempt to get me back on the porn-networks as soon as possible; the porn-gangs having lost one of their most lucrative revenue streams, sedated naked me?

 ### Fatbergs